YasssinNasra/OS_Assignment2/README.md

 - Load the executable file from disk into RAM.
 - Set up memory segments (text, data, heap, and stack).
-- Perform relocations if necessary.
-- Prepare the process control block (PCB).
 - Start execution at the program’s entry point (usually the `main` function).

 A detailed explanation is included in the answers file.